samsquire/ideas2/README.md

 People should be able to do work via a mobile phone and be paid for it.
 We need to convert problems to be runnable by mobile phone and a user.

-# 63. Vote on the division of work
+# 63. Title Finder - Vote on the division of work

-Some people do more work than others.
-Perhaps we should decentralize responsibility by voting what constitutes a role and eliminate burnout.
+People with the same title do different things.
+We could decentralize by voting what tasks constitutes a role and eliminate burnout by shifting responsibilities off the same people who do most of the work.

 # 64.